michaelneale/goose-perception/README.md

 You can ask goose to do something by talking - just mention "goose", it will detect that you are talking to it (vs about it).

 ### Emotion Detection
-Goose automatically detects your emotional state every 5 minutes using your webcam, logging emotions like happy, content, neutral, tired, or surprised to help understand your work patterns.
+Goose automatically detects your emotional state every 1 minute using your webcam (when enabled), logging emotions like happy, content, neutral, tired, or surprised to help understand your work patterns.
+The avatar system gracefully falls back to neutral defaults when emotion detection is disabled.

 ### Hotkey Activation
 - **`Cmd+Shift+G`**: Capture your screen and give Goose an instruction about what to do with it